linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Ratios/Operating Margin What It Is and the Formula for Calculating It, With Examples.md

+---
+aliases:
+- Alias_305_Operating Margin What It Is and the Formula for Calculating It, With Examples.md
+- Alias_308_Operating Margin What It Is and the Formula for Calculating It, With Examples.md
+tags:
+- tag_example
+---

 ## WHAT IS OPERATING MARGIN?

 The operating margin measures how much profit a company makes on a dollar of sales after paying for variable costs of production, such as wages and raw materials, but before paying interest or tax.
 It is calculated by dividing a company’s operating income by its net sales.
 Higher ratios are generally better, illustrating the company is efficient in its operations and is good at turning sales into profits.